aryanrathore1012/calorie_tracker_ml/README.md

 # 🎽 calorie_tracker_ml

-a python calorie tracker that uses machine learning models to predict the calories burned during a workout with dark theme UI and saves the record in workout_logs csv, YOU CAN CHECK THE DEMO_VIDEO TO SEE HOW THE PROJECT WORKS
+a python calorie tracker that uses machine learning models to predict the calories burned during a workout with dark theme UI and saves the record in workout_logs csv

+YOU CAN CHECK THE DEMO_VIDEO TO SEE HOW THE PROJECT WORKS

 # 💡 need of the model: